How to root prune your plants in pots – and why it matters

 If your garden is less than an acre, the Middlesized Garden blog and YouTube channel aims to find tips, ideas and inspiration that will make your gardening easier, more fun and more successful.

-So do join us either on YouTube (there’s a new upload every Saturday) or on the blog (which will pop into your inbox every Sunday morning).
+So do join us either on YouTube (there’s a new upload every Saturday) or on the blog (which will pop into your inbox every weekend).
 And do let me know if there’s anything you’d like me to find out more about, either in the comments below or via Twitter.
 Thank you!